mstksg/inCode/copy/entries/typed-sm-lc-1.md

 We can do ad-hoc pattern matching on `EValue`, but that won't get us too far.
-Mostly because some of the `EValue` constructors actually don't have enough information for us to validate its actual type (try it! `EVFun` will give you a lot of trouble).
+Mostly because some of the `EValue` constructors actually don't have enough information for us to validate their actual type (try it! `EVFun` will give you a lot of trouble).
 So, what we can do is write a function that takes two `STy` at runtime and _unifies_ them conditionally if they are the same.
 We'll write a function `sameTy :: STy a -> STy b -> Maybe (a :~: b)`, where